 The evaporative process is dependent on the ability of the entering air to absorb the evaporated water molecules using the enthalpy driving force of the air.
 The drier and less humid the air, the higher this potential, as indicated by the wet bulb temperature, which is always equal to or less than the dry bulb temperature of the air.
 The wet bulb temperature is related to the amount of moisture in the air relative to the dry bulb temperature.
-An evaporative cooling tower can lower the process fluid in the heat exchanger to within a few degrees of the wet bulb temperature.
-Evaporative cooling towers and fluid coolers have proven to be powerful, energy-efficient cooling solutions in all climates.
-While they do utilize water, which is typically far less expensive than energy, it is still an important natural resource to conserve.
-This conservation is accomplished by developing and implementing an effective water treatment program for the site.
+An evaporative product can lower the process fluid in the heat exchanger to within a few degrees of the wet bulb temperature.
+Evaporative products have proven to be powerful, energy-efficient cooling solutions in all climates.Evaporative products use the power of water to save significant amounts of energy.
+To optimize the water used, design considerations evaluating water quality, upgrading the materials of construction of the units and implementing an effective water treatment program.